Skip to main content

 • Consider if you and your partner would like to record your practice cases to review later.

-• Provide detailed feedback based on any area they mentioned wanting to focus on, and share what areas you would most like to improve/discuss.
+• Provide detailed feedback based on any area they mentioned wanting to focus on and share what areas you would most like to improve/discuss.

-• Practice with those who are less experienced, more experienced and at the same point as you in terms of preparation - remember you can learn a lot from observing how others respond to and approach cases.
+• Practice with those who are less experienced, more experienced and at the same point as you in terms of preparation - you can learn a lot from observing how others respond to and approach cases.

 Attend Employer and NCA Hosted Events